 The .GIF belows shows how the branching configuration shown above will work when viewed by submitters.

-9. Click the dropdown arrow icon to the right of any branch name to show the Manage Branch Labels link.
-This will bring up a dialog box that enables you to conveniently delete or change the name of any branches currently existing in your form.
+9. Click the dropdown arrow icon to the right of any branch to show the Manage Branch Labels link.
+This will bring up a dialog box that enables you to delete or change the name of any branches currently existing in your form.

 10. Continue to add branches and sub-branches as needed in your form field.
 When you’re finished, click Save Form.